This cherry chocolate chip ice cream is made with fresh cherries and semisweet or bittersweet chocolate in a rich vanilla custard-based ice cream.

 - 6 large egg yolks

-- Chocolate Mixture
+- For the Chocolate Mixture:

 - 3 ounces semisweet or bittersweet chocolate, broken up